kezyandrew/jupyter-meet2/README.md

-# jupyter meet
+#  easy-meet

-Powered by `WebRTC` using google Stun and [numb](http://numb.viagenie.ca/) Turn. `MiroTalk` provides video quality and latency not available with traditional technology.
+Powered by `WebRTC` using google Stun and [numb](http://numb.viagenie.ca/) Turn. `easy-meet` provides video quality and latency not available with traditional technology.

 Open the app with the following **supported browsers** & many more...